gycobden/gycobden/README.md

-- My name is Graham and I'm a freshman at the University of Washington!
+- My name is Graham and I'm a second year at the University of Washington!
-- I'm interested in software and web development and I'm excited to share some of my stuff with you guys
+- I'm interested in software and web development and I'm excited to share some of my stuff
--  🐸
+- I hope your day is going well🐸

 <!---
 gycobden/gycobden is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.